Our Team

 Michelle Zhang

 Michelle Zhang was born and raised in Sichuan, China, and spent part of her childhood in the Northwest region of Xinjiang.
-She obtained an advanced degree in law at Sichuan University and practiced law for 9 years.
-In 2013 she cofounded Juheng Law Firm (now SGLA Law Firm), which is one of the fastest-growing law firms in China.
-In 2015, she was one of only six attorneys selected from China to participate in the premier exchange program of the United States Department of State, the International Visitors Leadership Program (IVLP).
+She obtained an advanced degree in law at Sichuan University and practiced law for 10 years.
+In 2013 she cofounded Juheng Law Firm (now SGLA Law Firm), which is one of the fastest-growing law firms in China according to 2023 ALB (Asian Legal Business).
+In 2015, she was one of only six legal professionals selected from China to participate in the premier exchange program of the United States Department of State, the International Visitors Leadership Program (IVLP).

 Michelle is active in the LGBTQ community in China, advising and contributing to multiple grassroots organizations across China and she works to increase LGBTQ visibility and acceptance among the Chinese immigrant community in the US.
 She collected and curated content from LGBTQ groups across China for Global Pride 2020.